 In the first semester of my undergraduate degree, I spoke with a faculty member about the career opportunities in Criminal Justice.
 The Professor said, "well, you could always become me."
-At the time, I was skeptical I would earn a Ph.D. and work at a University.
+At the time, I was skeptical I would progress and earn a Doctoral Degree.
 Nevertheless, throughout my undergraduate and graduate degrees, my friends often came to me for help.
 Their questions stimulated a deep interest in myself to pursue a role where I could mentor and help students excel academically and professionally.

 University of Massachusetts Lowell (2015-Present)